Jennifer Edwards

 Jennifer Edwards (born March 25, 1957) is an American actress.
 She came to national prominence for her role in the 1968 NBC made-for-television movie Heidi.

 Career

-Her best known role was the NBC made-for-television movie Heidi (which interrupted the conclusion of the New York Jets vs. Oakland Raiders game now called The Heidi Bowl), which aired on November 17, 1968.
+Edwards's best known role was the NBC made-for-television movie Heidi (which interrupted the conclusion of the New York Jets vs. Oakland Raiders game now called The Heidi Bowl), which aired on November 17, 1968.
+Prior to the Jets-Raiders Sunday Night Football game on November 12, 2023, Edwards appeared in the introduction recalling the incident.

 Besides acting in a number of movies, she also co-wrote the 1988 television movie Justin Case with her father.

 Personal life

-She is the daughter of Patricia Walker and filmmaker Blake Edwards.
+Edwards is the daughter of Patricia Walker and filmmaker Blake Edwards.
 Her stepmother is actress Julie Andrews.

 Edwards has two daughters, Kayti (b.
 1976) and Hannah (b.
 1993).